AndreTeixeira1998/overleafwiki/Configuring-ShareLaTeX.md

 * `SHARELATEX_SECURE_COOKIE`: Set this to something non-zero to use a secure cookie.
   Only use this if your ShareLaTeX instance is running behind a reverse proxy with SSL configured.
 * `SHARELATEX_RESTRICT_INVITES_TO_EXISTING_ACCOUNTS`: If set to `true`, will restrict project invites to email addresses which correspond with existing user accounts.

+* `SHARELATEX_ALLOW_PUBLIC_ACCESS`: If set to `'true'`, will allow non-authenticated users to view the site.
+The default is `false`, which means non-authenticated users will be unconditionally redirected to the login page when they try to view any part of the site.
+Note, setting this option does not disable authentication or security in any way.
+This option is necessary if your users intend to make their projects public and have non-authenticated users view those projects.